July 17-18 and 24-25 at 11:00 am and 1:00 pm Eastern

 Benjamin Bagby is the co-founder of the medieval ensemble Sequentia, and is one of the most sought-after performers and teachers of Medieval music today.
-He will be joined by Lawrence Rosenwald, the Anne Pierce Rogers Professor of English at Wellesley College, and an expert coach on language and delivery.
+Lawrence Rosenwald is the Anne Pierce Rogers Professor of English at Wellesley College and an expert coach on language and delivery.

 Limited scholarship funds are available.
-To apply, email a letter to Marilyn Boenau at firstname.lastname@example.org that details your experience, goals in the field of early music, and financial situation.
+To apply, email Marilyn Boenau at firstname.lastname@example.org about your experience, goals in the field of early music, and financial situation.
 Early Music America also provides scholarships.
 You may also consider contacting your local arts and cultural societies about possible funding.
 We would be happy to help in providing documentation to assist you in obtaining a third-party scholarship.